2 Asian American women stabbed in San Francisco attack

 2 Asian American women stabbed in San Francisco attackNew

-SAN FRANCISCO (AP) — Police in San Francisco are hunting for a man who stabbed two Asian American women without warning in San Francisco’s Mid-Market area.
-Officers were sent to 4th and Stockton streets shortly before 5 p.m. and found the wounded women, who were taken to a hospital.
+SAN FRANCISCO (AP) — Police have arrested a man who they say is suspected of stabbing two Asian American women without warning in San Francisco’s Mid-Market area.
+Officers found the wounded women Tuesday evening.
+The two were taken to a hospital.
 There is no immediate word on their conditions.
 Witnesses told KPIX-TV that a man clutching a knife was walking down Market Street when he approached a bus stop, stabbed the women, and then walked away.
+A suspect was arrested several hours later.
 Police didn’t immediately indicate whether the attack might be a hate crime.